 The first strand of Yang’s research focuses on family relations in a transnational and global world, which sits at the intersection of family, gender, race/ethnicity, nationality, and migration.
-Yang’s first book, Chinese-British Intermarriage, examines how men and women negotiate, (re)construct and make sense of their intersecting gender and ethnic identities in Chinese-British inter-ethnic families in the UK.
+Yang’s first book Chinese-British Intermarriage examines how men and women negotiate, (re)construct and make sense of their intersecting gender and ethnic identities in Chinese-British inter-ethnic families in the UK.
 The book was nominated for the 2017 British Sociological Association Philip Abrams Prize.
-Funded by The Sociological Review Foundation, Yang has organised the 2017 Sociological Review Symposium on ‘Transnational Family Justice in Migration Crises’, with the aim to advance debates on issues pertaining to family justice in a transnational social space.
-Yang is currently working on the research outputs from this event.
-Also, as student mobility constitutes one of the major channels for the formation of transnational intimate and family relations, Yang has co-authored a study examining the international mobility of Chinese students.
+Yang has also published on the formation of transnational marital orientations, and the mobility of Chinese international students.
+Funded by The Sociological Review Foundation, Yang has organised (with D. Nehring) the 2017 Sociological Review Symposium on ‘Transnational Family Justice in Migration Crises’.
+Yang is currently editing (with D. Nehring) a journal special issue of the outputs from this event (with D. Nehring).

-(Changing) family, gender and sexual relations and values in post-reform China and Europe
+(Changing) family, gender and sexual relations and values in regional and cross-national contexts

 Methodological developments in the study of family relations

+Yang Hu is a Lecturer in the Department of Sociology, Lancaster University.
+He also holds an early career fellowship at the Work Family Researchers Network, USA.
 Yang obtained his MPhil and Ph.D in Sociology as a Gates Scholar from the University of Cambridge, and his B.A. from Zhejiang University, China.
 He has previously taught and supervised students in social sciences at the University of Cambridge.
 He has also worked as an interpreter/translator for organisations such as the UNDP.
-He is author of the book Chinese-British Intermarriage—Disentangling Gender and Ethnicity, and the Chinese preface to Ian McEwan's novel Enduring Love.
-His research has appeared in Journal of Marriage and Family, Environment and Planning A, Journal of Sex Research, Demographic Research, Journal of Family Issues and so on.
+He is author of the book Chinese-British Intermarriage—Disentangling Gender and Ethnicity.
+His research has appeared in Journal of Marriage and Family, European Sociological Review, Environment and Planning A, Journal of Sex Research, Demographic Research, Journal of Family Issues and so on.
 His social commentaries have been published in major media outlets, such as the United Press, Time Magazine, Quartz, Xinhua News, 163.com, etc.

 PhD Supervision Interests